trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 Here we see 30 entries for `Exposure Times`, indicating that 30 frames were actually taken (30 distinct exposure times) across the 1 second of `[Doc 1]`.
 30 entries are reported for `Exposure Times` in every [Doc], matching the 30FPS the camera was set to shoot.

-Another example of variation across the amount of data reported by different sensors in the camera can be seen in values reported by the magnetometer; a device that measures magnetism—the direction, strength, or relative change of a magnetic field at a particular location.
+Another example of variation of the amount of data reported by different sensors in the camera can be seen in values reported by the magnetometer; a device that measures magnetism—the direction, strength, or relative change of a magnetic field at a particular location.
 Usually the magnetometer is used to find the yaw or to act a digital compass.

 ```
 [Doc1]          Magnetometer                    : 11.4000005722046 -4.59999990463257 7.30000019073486 11 -4.59999990463257 8.90000057220459 11 -4 8.10000038146973 11 -4 7.30000019073486 9.90000057220459 -2.90000009536743 7 9.90000057220459 -2.90000009536743 7 9.90000057220459 -2.90000009536743 7 9.90000057220459 -4.80000019073486 7.70000028610229 8.30000019073486 -4.70000028610229 8.5 8.30000019073486 -4.70000028610229 8.5 10.6000003814697 -4.70000028610229 7.30000019073486 9.5 -3.20000004768372 7 8.30000019073486 -2.40000009536743 8.90000057220459 8.30000019073486 -2.40000009536743 8.90000057220459 9.90000057220459 -3.90000009536743 8.60000038146973 11 -4.70000028610229 7.09999990463257 11 -4.70000028610229 7.09999990463257 13.3000001907349 -5 9.30000019073486 13.3000001907349 -5 9.30000019073486 12.6000003814697 -5.40000009536743 6.59999990463257 11.4000005722046 -5.70000028610229 9.40000057220459 13.3000001907349 -6.09999990463257 7.40000009536743 12.5 -7.20000028610229 5.80000019073486 13.6999998092651 -5.70000028610229 7 13.3000001907349 -4.5 8.19999980926514
 ```

-What you're looking at here requires another post to do it justice (coming soon!), but simply put, the  magnetometer reports 3 pieces of data each sample (for the x, y, z axes).
+What you're looking at here requires another post to do it justice (again, coming soon!), but simply put, the  magnetometer reports 3 pieces of data each sample (for the x, y, z axes).
 The first measurement from the magnetometer sample taken from the Fusion video above is:

 ```
 11.4000005722046 -4.59999990463257 7.30000019073486
 ```

-In total there are 25 values recorded by the magnetometer in `[Doc1]` (75 `[Magnetometer]` fields values / 3 = 25 records).
+In total there are 25 values recorded by the magnetometer during the `Sample Time=1 s` of `[Doc1]` (75 `[Magnetometer]` fields values / 3 = 25 records).

-Confused yet?
+_Confused yet?_

 Let's pause for a moment (grab a drink), and next we'll look at another camera, the Insta360 Pro2, for comparison.